-Coursework in English as a Foreign Language: English language courses completed in non-English speaking countries are generally regarded as comparable to foreign language courses taught in the U.S. Accordingly, those courses may not be eligible for transfer credits as equivalent to undergraduate English courses.
+Coursework in English as a Foreign Language: English language courses completed in non-English speaking countries are generally regarded as comparable to foreign language courses taught in Canada.
+Accordingly, those courses may not be eligible for transfer credits as equivalent to undergraduate English courses.

 Credential Analysis: Identifies each credential in terms of its principal elements.
-That analysis includes country, name of credential, year awarded, school name, entrance requirements, program length, major/specialization, U.S. equivalency, and special remarks.
+That analysis includes country, name of credential, year awarded, school name, entrance requirements, program length, major/specialization, Canadian equivalency, and special remarks.